material-motion/material-motion/GLOSSARY.md

 - Web (Chrome)
 - Web (Safari)

+## scrubbing

+The act of directly manipulating a Timeline's `progress` value.

 ## target

-A target is the entity to which an Intention is meant to be applied.
+A target is the entity to which a Plan is meant to be applied.

 An element is a target.